 grow up like Jim Londos.”

 Whether Greeks in the future still remember Jim Londos will ultimately make no difference to history.
 Since the bold Greek champion appeared in some 2,500 individual wrestling matches during his professional career, once the first solid history of wrestling in America is finally written, the role and considerable accomplishments of this Greek immigrant are sure to be prominently featured.
-Still, it is surprising how many Greeks living today all heard the same phrase when they were children, “Better drink your milk if you expect to grow up like Jim Londos.”
+Still, it is surprising how many Greek-Americans living today all heard the same phrase when they were children, “Better drink your milk if you expect to grow up like Jim Londos.”
 In legends as well as history, Jim Londos carved a unique place for himself in the ongoing experience of Greeks in North America.